In this article, you will learn

 1. Introduction

-- Selecting parameters in the VDP Editor Settings - this can be done in the VDP Editor.
+- Selecting parameters in the VDP Editor Settings – this is done directly within the VDP Editor.

-- Selecting and preparing the Print Item intended for the job and the image data that should be used.
-This can be done via Fixups in the Workflow and by creating a link to the storage location for the image data in the VDP Editor
+- Choosing and preparing the Print Item intended for the job and the image data that should be used.
+This can be handled via Fixups in the Workflow and by linking to the image data location within the VDP Editor.

-- Creating the variable elements - this can be done in the VDP Editor.
+- Creating the variable elements – variable elements are defined and designed within the VDP Editor.

-- Saving the VDP specification for the Print Item - this can be done in the VDP Editor.
+- Saving the VDP configuration for the selected Print Item – this is done directly within the VDP Editor.

-- Creating the Imposition in the desired order - this can be done in the Impose Editor of the Workflow.
+- Creating the Imposition in the desired sequence – imposition is performed in the Impose Editor within the Workflow.

-- Outputting the VDP job to the desired printer - this can be done via a Production Job in the Workflow.
+- Outputting the VDP job to the desired printer – this is handled within a Production Job in the Workflow.

 2. VDP Editor Settings

-- Open a Print Item or an Article and switch to the tab Variable Data tab.
+- Open a Print Item or an Article and navigate to the tab Variable Data.

 - Open the VDP Editor.